EAS-Kristian/Bulkloadapi/README.md

 # Bulkloadapi
-After the connection is made with the database i made an intsance of express using const app = express();
+After the connection is made with the database i made an instance of express using const app = express();
 app.use(express.json())

 Following this i used a get request to retrieve all the data from a table i created and named payments.
 The 'select * from' signifies that i am asking for all the data from the table.
 I could use the route "api/payments" to search for the data via postman